gravitational/teleport/rfd/0179-api-versioning.md

 web client, there are scenarios where multiple versions of the proxy can exist in a cluster.
 This means that the web api should be thought of as a separate "component" when discussing our [backward compatibility promise](https://goteleport.com/docs/upgrading/overview/#component-compatibility).
-Also, the types for our api are completely opaque between the client code and the server code.
-This leads to guessing json responses, unnecessary type conversions on the client and server, and lack of guardrails around the changing of request/response types.
-It is not only bad ergonomics for developers, but leaves the door wide open for breaking backward compatibility.

 ## Example
 We recently updated a few resources to be paginated in the web UI instead of